A basic, easy recipe for cooking juicy, tender and healthy chicken breasts: one skillet, one lemon and the chicken.

 If you would ask my kids, they would probably say they prefer to eat the chicken legs and that would be my first choice as well, however chicken breasts are altogether the healthier and quicker choice, so I try to alternate the two.
 The main problem I have encountered when cooking chicken breasts was the fact that they tend to get rather dry if you don’t pay attention, for fear of eating raw chicken (which you should never ever do) people tend to overcook the meat.
 And that leads to dry, chewy, unsatisfying pieces of meat that you wonder why you bothered cooking in the first place anyway.

-If you prepare the dish in advance make sure to take the chicken out of the fridge at least half an hour before cooking it in order to allow it to get at room temperature, if you only marinate it for half an hour leave the dish with the chicken covered with plastic foil on the counter.
+If you prepare the dish in advance make sure to take the chicken breasts out of the fridge at least half an hour before cooking it in order to allow it to get at room temperature, if you only marinate it for half an hour leave the dish with the chicken covered with plastic foil on the counter.
 If the chicken is too cold, the inside will need a longer cooking time, which will cause the chicken to be drier on the outside and the thinner parts.

-For this recipes I use skinned, boneless, halved chicken breasts, one piece weighing about 200 g/ 7 oz and having the normal, rather thicker in the middle chicken breast form.
+For this chicken breast recipe I use skinned, boneless, halved chicken breasts, one piece weighing about 200 g/ 7 oz and having the normal, rather thicker in the middle chicken breast form.
 This size of the chicken requires about 25 to 30 minutes cooking time, on medium heat, while turning the meat a few times in between.
 After this cooking time has come to an end, pierce the chicken breast at its thickest spot with a fork, the juices should run clear.
 If you have an appropriate thermometer, you could use that, the internal temperature of the chicken should be 82 degrees Celsius/180 degrees Fahrenheit.
 Smaller chicken breast pieces weighing about 120-150 g/ 4.2 – 5.3 oz should be ready in about 18 to 20 minutes.

 - 2 chicken breast halves, about 200 g/ 7 oz each (see note)